Banks in the Netherlands: Ultimate Guide

 - bunq has very flashy and somewhat childish branding

-- Mobile app tends to have a few bugs in it after big updates
+- Mobile app tends to get new bugs after each big updates

 Europe's biggest neobank, Revolut is a pioneer of mobile-first banking.
 Offering a wide range of financial services and banking products, including (but not limited to!) trading stocks and crypto, Revolut is a safe option regardless of customer's country of residence.